 - Graduates from German universities: copy of your degree certificate

-- People over the age of 45: proof of adequate old-age provisions
+- People over the age of 45: proof of adequate pension provisions

-You would be well advised to submit documents on the following topics, too:
+It would be wise to also submit documents on the following topics:

 - Your references